SimplyMart/StoresApp/README.md

-## Overview 🪟
+# Overview

-With change in lifestyle and technology people are shifting to more convient way to get their work done.In this race digital payment has increased it's industry significantly.
+With change in lifestyle and technology people are shifting to more convient way to get their work done.
+In this race digital payment has increased it's industry significantly.
 Most people are switching to digital payments for its sheer convenience.
 This raising trend gave us the idea of 'SimplyMart'- a web application to enhance your shopping experience.
 It works over cashierless checkout technology thus eliminating long lines for customers and reducing running costs for supermarkets.

 # Instrustions